 I graduated with a design degree in 1991, started in the field right after – and I have loved every minute of it.
 I have worked in diverse areas, with diverse clients and diverse audiences over the years.
 My favorite thing is finding a way to get a project done that meets the goals of the client and expresses the message of the design.
 I am a huge fan of playing with type, color and emotion.
 Graphic design has permeated into every aspect of my work – from project management to web design to photography.
 It’s the launchpad of my career and has helped me branch out into these other areas.

-I began working on web sites in 1998, and have become extremely proficient in WordPress, HTML, CSS and PHP.
-I am comfortable in other code, but would never pose as a “programmer.”
+I began working on web sites in 1998, and have become extremely proficient in WordPress, HTML and CSS.
+I am comfortable in code, but would never pose as a programmer.
 I sure do know some awesome ones though, if your project requires full-scale application development.
 One of my strong skills is User Interface (UI) and User Experience (UX).
 I like to make sure the people hitting a web site or app are doing what we want them to.
 My specialty is small-medium WordPress sites, but let’s hear what you have in mind.
 Making ideas move on the web is the best!

 I specialize in several major topics: people, music, travel and nature.
 I like natural light, bokeh, flare, funky angles – and most of all – capturing the moment.
 Yes, I do have studio lighting equipment, but I will use it almost as a last resort.
 I want to see what magic we can catch!
 Generally a standard portrait sitting runs 1-2 hours… and for every hour of shooting, there is at least one hour of editing.
 In the end, I provide digital files for you to print on a personal level as much as you see fit.
 Interested in wedding photography?
 I am a very casual shooter and work solo, which means I can only cover smaller affairs.
 As I mentioned above, I like to capture the moments, so this means less posed group photos and more joyous interaction between you and your guests.